Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-According to the bulletin, Syrian engineering units have defused 37 explosive devices, clearing 2.3 hectares (5.6 acres) of the territory in Daraa and Damascus from mines over the given period.
+According to the bulletin, Syrian engineering units have defused 28 explosive devices, clearing 2.3 hectares (5.6 acres) of the territory.

 As the Syrian government has regained control over most of the country's territories that have been seized by terrorists, it is now focused on creating favorable conditions for repatriating refugees.
 Moscow is assisting Damascus in this process, along with providing humanitarian aid to civilians and being a guarantor of the ceasefire.